-The queue scheduling policies include SP, WRR, DRR, WFQ, SP+WRR, SP+DRR, and SP+WFQ.
+The queue scheduling policies include SP, WRR, DRR, SP+WRR and SP+DRR.

 - Strict-Priority (SP) scheduling means scheduling packets strictly following queue IDs.
 Before sending packets each time, check whether a queue with the first priority has packets to be sent.
 If yes, the packets in this queue are sent first.
 If not, check whether a queue with the second priority has packets.
 Follow the same rules for packets in other queues. - Weighted Round Robin (WRR) scheduling means scheduling queues in turn to ensure that all queues have certain service time.
 For example, a 1000 Mbps interface has 8 output queues.
 The WRR configures a weighted value (5, 5, 10, 20, 20, 10, 20 and 10, which indicate the proportions of obtained resources) for each queue.
-This scheduling method ensures that a queue with the lowest priority is assigned with at least 50 Mbps bandwidth, which avoids that packets in the queue with the lowest priority are not served for long time when the SP scheduling method is used. - Deficit Round Robin (DRR) scheduling is similar to the WRR, but applies weight values based on bytes, but not based on time slices. - Weighted Fair Queueing (WFQ) scheduling provides dynamic and fair queuing and applies weighted values based on bytes, similar to the DRR.
-When encountering an empty queue, the DRR will shift to the next queue for transmission immediately.
-If a queue misses its transmission time, the queue must wait for the next time, which is the difference between the WFQ and DRR; therefore, the WFQ is more suitable for processing data packets with variable lengths than the DRR. - SP+WRR scheduling means configuring the SP scheduling for one or more sending queues and configuring the WRR scheduling for the other queues.
+This scheduling method ensures that a queue with the lowest priority is assigned with at least 50 Mbps bandwidth, which avoids that packets in the queue with the lowest priority are not served for long time when the SP scheduling method is used. - Deficit Round Robin (DRR) scheduling is similar to the WRR, but applies weight values based on bytes, but not based on time slices. - SP+WRR scheduling means configuring the SP scheduling for one or more sending queues and configuring the WRR scheduling for the other queues.
 Among SP queues, only after all packets in the SP queue with the first priority are sent, the packets in the SP queue with the second priority can be sent.
-Among SP and WRR queues, only after the packets in all SP queues are sent, the packets in WRR queues can be sent. - SP+DRR scheduling means configuring the SP scheduling for one or more sending queues and configuring the DRR scheduling for the other queues.
-Among SP queues, only after all packets in the SP queue with the first priority are sent, the packets in the SP queue with the second priority can be sent.
-Among SP and DRR queues, only after the packets in all SP queues are sent, the packets in DRR queues are sent. - SP+WFQ scheduling means configuring the SP scheduling for one or more sending queues and configuring the WFQ scheduling for the other queues.
+Among SP and WRR queues, only after the packets in all SP queues are sent, the packets in WRR queues can be sent. - SP+WFQ scheduling means configuring the SP scheduling for one or more sending queues and configuring the WFQ scheduling for the other queues.
 Among SP queues, only after all packets in the SP queue with the first priority are sent, the packets in the SP queue with the second priority can be sent.
 Among SP and WFQ queues, only after the packets in all SP queues are sent, the packets in WFQ queues can be sent.

-QoS multicast queue
+△ QoS multicast queue